tety94/origami/cdsvcp/README.md

 | 2b | n ≥ 3, M < κ | 2 insertions (non-adjacent) |

 where M = max odd-indexed sector angle.

 ---

-## Relation to gdsvcp

-The companion package `gdsvcp` in this repository computes the **geometric** edit distance under the L² metric.  `cdsvcp` computes the **combinatorial** edit distance, which counts only the number of operations regardless of the angular magnitude of each change.
-The two distances address complementary aspects of crease-pattern repair.

----